Particular/docs.particular.net/nservicebus/azure-storage-persistence/configuration.md

 In NServiceBus.Azure the behavior of the `AzureStoragePersister` can be controlled by working with the appropriate configuration section(s) in the `app.config` or by using the code via the [`IProvideConfiguration` adapter](/nservicebus/hosting/custom-configuration-providers.md).
 Both approaches to configuring the persister can access the same configuration options.

-In NServiceBus.Persistence.AzureStorage Version 1 XML-based configuration is no longer available.
+NOTE: In NServiceBus.Persistence.AzureStorage Version 1 XML-based configuration is no longer available.
 Configuring the behavior of the persister is done using the code configuration API.

 partial:sections